PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ### How does manual matching affect the matchmaking process?

-If you select the manual matchmaking option, Pending Matches will be created automatically as usual but the automatic joining of Pending Matches as the matchmaking process plays out is disabled.
-You can then control which of the PMs are joined together.
+If you select the manual matchmaking option, Pending Matches will be created automatically in the normal way but the automatic joining of Pending Matches as the matchmaking process plays out *is disabled*.
+You can then use manual matching to control which of the PMs are joined together.
 When a Pending Match that you have made manually meets all of the other matching criteria, a Match Instance will be formed.